anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-check-in-multiple-documents.rst

 For example, we have a situation where during a day people work with documents in SharePoint Document library.
 To work with some document a user takes it to work and mark it as check-out, but at the end of the day, every document should be checked-in back.

-For this case, I will use *‘Get files (properties only)‘* from SharePoint Connector for getting properties of documents that need to be checked-in and *‘Check In SharePoint Document‘* from Plumasail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_ for each document that will found on the firts step.
+For this case, I will use *‘Get files (properties only)‘* from SharePoint Connector for getting properties of documents that need to be checked-in.
+I will also use `Check In SharePoint Document <../../actions/sharepoint-processing.html#check-in-sharepoint-document>`_ from Plumasail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_ for each document that will be found on the first step.

 Before starting, ensure that you `added Plumsail SP connector to Microsoft Flow <../../../getting-started/use-from-flow.html>`_.

-Below you can find an example of a small flow that gets all documents in check-out status and does check-in for each one:
+Below you can find an example of the small flow that gets all documents in check-out status and does check-in for each one:

 .. image:: ../../../_static/img/flow/how-tos/check-in-multiple-documents.png
    :alt: Check-in Multiple Documents